 French Translated Leveled Books

 Raz-Plus provides high-quality French translated books in printable, projectable, and electronic formats.
 This large French book collection includes 29 levels of text that progressively increase in difficulty to help students improve their French literacy skills.
-Dual language or bilingual learners can read French texts at their level and in their areas of interest to get the practice they need to become better, more confident readers.
+Dual language or bilingual learners can read French texts at their level and in their areas of interest anytime with 24/7 Web access to get the practice they need to become better, more confident readers.